-The Year We Lost Our Way in Afghanistan
+The 1 Thing That Could’ve Changed the War in Afghanistan

 We are surely headed to another vicious round of foreign-policy partisanship after the fall of Kabul.
 For five years, pro-Trump voices have championed protectionism, isolationism, and the betrayal of allies such as Estonia, Montenegro, and the Syrian Kurds.
 Trump himself envisioned U.S. foreign policy as more or less a protection racket, with payments due from aspiring U.S. partners both to the United States Treasury and to his own enterprises.
 Now those advocates of a predatory “America Alone” will try to retcon themselves as defenders of U.S. strength and leadership.

 Over the next weeks, pro-Trump critics of Biden will astonish the world with their shamelessness, as they convert from attacks on endless wars to laments for the last helicopter out of Saigon.
 That shamelessness will prove more effective than it deserves to—but less effective than it needs to.
-The brave lives lost in Afghanistan, the money squandered there: those will haunt American society for a long time.
+The brave lives lost in Afghanistan, the money squandered there: Those will haunt American society for a long time.
 But the new possibilities opened for the United States, the freedom of action recovered, the future waste now prevented—those will be realities too.
 The material, economic, financial, and moral assets that make America strong—the United States still possesses all of those.
 The domestic political dysfunction that leads to politics-instead-of-policy—that, and not the iconography of helicopters out of Kabul—that’s the weakness now to overcome.